 - The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
 This annual event coincides with one of China's favorite festivals, the Moon Festival, a harvest season celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.

 - Le Burger Week: Every year, from September 1 to September 7, restaurants from different cities across Canada (Montreal included) make special burgers just for Le Burger Week.
-Burger-lovers all over get a chance to discover these delicious creations and vote for their favorite ones.
+Burger-lovers all over get a chance to discover these delicious creations and vote for their favorite ones while the chefs can experiment and present their newest creations.

 - Rock 'n' Roll Montreal Marathon: Join Quebec's largest running event, the Rock 'n' Roll marathon held annually.
 The marathon includes walking, running, wheelchair, bicycle, and features runners from more than 25 countries who actively participate in the marathon.
 The marathon has musical entertainment and health and wellness activities.